 Nineteen years later, another miracle happened.
 During the Six-Day War in 1967, Israel fought a war that it seemed destined to lose.
 In fact, it was reported that just before war officially broke out, Israelis were already digging graves for what was expected to be a bloody and deadly war.
 Yet, against all odds, Israel prevailed.
 And as battles were being won on many fronts, the idea surfaced that perhaps, just maybe, it would be possible to reclaim Jerusalem – and indeed Israel did.

 So on the surface, these two days were established because they mark two very significant events.
 Yet, on a deeper level, the reunification of Jerusalem represents an entirely different type of victory than the establishment of the Jewish state.
 As David Ben-Gurion, Israel’s first Prime Minister explained, Jerusalem is the heart of Israel.
 On Jerusalem Day, we celebrate the fact that we were once again joined with the heart of our nation.

 No matter how many times I watch the footage of the liberation of Jerusalem, I still get emotional.
 We can see and hear Colonel Motta Gur announce plans to enter the Old City of Jerusalem.
-We can witness the Israel Defense Forces entering through Lion’s Gate.
-And finally, the famous words are spoken by Gur: “The Temple Mount is in our hands.”
-For the first time in thousands of years, Jewish sovereignty returned to our original and eternal Capital.
+We can witness the Israel Defense Forces (IDF) entering through Lion’s Gate.
+And finally, the words that stirred the soul of an entire nation were spoken by Colonel Gur: “The Temple Mount is in our hands.”
+For the first time in more than three thousand years, Jewish sovereignty returned to our original and eternal Capital.

 I invite you all to celebrate Jerusalem Day with us this year.
 Celebrate by praying for the peace of Jerusalem.
 Celebrate by thanking God for the miracles that He has wrought in our times.
 And celebrate by standing resolved to never let her be divided ever again.
 The heart of Israel must remain whole.